olton/mina-node-monitor/README.md

 ### Install server app
 The application server must be installed on a machine with a Mina.
-Monitor use graphql connection on `localhost:3085` to get Mina info.
+Monitor use graphql connection defined in config with prop `graphql` (default is `localhost:3085`) to get Mina info.
 Also, the server requires opens external network interface if client run on a different server.
 I use an external interface with a 3085 port and restrictions by iptables for connecting.